Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 Tomb Raider Timeline

-This history pertains only to the major releases in the video game series.
-For info about the Tomb Raider movies, novels, comics, animated series, models, etc., please see the Links section below.
+The following history pertains only to the major releases in the video game series.
+For info about the Tomb Raider movies, novels, comics, animated series, etc., please see the Links section below.
 This page contains spoilers.
 So if you haven't played all of the games, be warned.

-Note that this timeline does not attempt to reconcile the sometimes contradictory biographies established by the series' two developers: Core Design (1996-2003) and Crystal Dynamics (2006-present).
-For detailed plot summaries of each game, visit WikiRaider and Wikipedia.
+Note that this timeline does not attempt to reconcile the contradictory biographies established by the series' two developers: Core Design (1996-2003) and Crystal Dynamics (2006-present).
+My Introduction to the Tomb Raider Series gives a brief overview of each game.
+For detailed plot summaries, visit WikiRaider and Wikipedia.

 Birth Date: February 14